+Shares in the Company are and will continue to be widely available.
 The intended categories of investors are retail investors and non-retail, professional investors.
-Different Share Classes of a Fund may be issued to different types of investors i.e. investors who do not invest via a platform and have an existing relationship with the Sponsor will not be double charged by investment in the Funds.
+Different Share Classes of a sub-fund are issued to different types of investors.

 Shares in the Company are and will continue to be marketed and made available sufficiently widely to reach the intended categories of investors for each Share Class, and in a manner appropriate to attract those categories of investors.